Grid homology for singular links in lens space and a resolution cube: An oriented version

-Over $\ZZ$ it is no longer commutative.
-Instead, each edge map anti-commutes with the differentials, and maps going right-down and down-right sum up to zero.
-Alternatively, consider the map $\mathrm{stab}:CFK^-(g';\ZZ)\to \mathrm{Cone} (U_{\text{new}}-U_j)$ defined by on the set of generators and extends linearly to the whole complex.
+Over $\ZZ$, it is no longer commutative.
+Instead, each edge map anti-commutes with the differentials, and maps going right-down and down-right sum to zero.
+Alternatively, consider the map $\mathrm{stab}:CFK^-(g';\ZZ)\to \mathrm{Cone} (U_{\text{new}}-U_j)$ defined by on the set of generators and extend it linearly to the whole complex.
 The property above can be reinterpreted as $stab$ being a chain map.
-This follows from (1) of \text{Definition \ref{sign assignment}}.
+This follows from (1) in \text{Definition \ref{sign assignment}}.